Project-YXKJ/SilverStarSCS.Docs/source/function/motor.rst

 Motor
 =====

-Holding force of the motor
+Holding force when idle
 ==========================

 Enable this function by set :option:`A54` to 1.

+This function prevents unwanted wandering of the needle when the machine has stopped.
+The effect can be checked by turning the hand wheel.

-When the holding function is enabled, the motor will maintain a certain force to lock in the current position when parking.
+While the function is in effect, the motor will maintain a certain force to *lock* in the current position.
 However, the *lock* here does not mean *standing still*, if the parameters are set improperly, or the motor is in a position where the external force is too large/small, the needle bar may vibrate up and down.

-This function is helpful to avoid the unwanted drop of the needle bar when parking.
-The effect can be checked by turning the hand wheel.
+Holding force takes effect when idle:

+* for a stop in the seam
+* after the end of the seam

 The maximum time the holding force can keep takes effect is determined by parameter :option:`A66` :